 Wilson Mesa, Sunshine Mesa, Specie Mesa, Iron Springs Mesa, Hastings Mesa and Horsefly

-Luxury Homes in Telluride, CO
+Luxury Homes for Sale in Telluride, CO

 Wilson Mesa and Sunshine Mesa are located at the base of the Wilson range and provide some of the best houses for sale in Telluride, CO.
 Wilson Mesa is the area’s largest mesa and home to large ranches and residential developments.
 The movie Sound of Music was filmed on this mesa on a pristine 2,500+ acre ranch baring the name.
 Wilson Mesa Ranches was developed by the Hughes family who once owned over 10,000 acres from Wilson Mesa west to Norwood.
 It sits on the big meadows and treed hillsides with huge in-your-face views of the Wilson Rage.
 Ptarmigan Ranch lies on the eastern portion of Wilson Mesa just 20 minutes from the Historic Town of Telluride.
 Ptarmigan Ranch is a subdivision of 16-35 acre lots with unrivaled views and privacy.
 Elk Creek Preserve, Frazier Homestead, and Muddy Creek Meadow are part of the old Hughes Ranch with dramatic views of Wilson Peak.
 These 75+ acre parcels have been largely reassembled by a conservation-minded family.
 Frazier Meadow was once home to a 12,000 square foot home that was torn down to be replaced by a small Mountain Cabin.
 Little Cone Ranches, on the benches above Fall Creek, Little Cone Ranches are 35 acre lots in a private Aspen treed setting.